AI tool buying guide

 Controls premium workspace spend by avoiding specialist seats for light users.

-Published paid monthly starting point for GitHub Copilot: about $10/seat/mo.
+Published starting price for GitHub Copilot: about $10/seat/month.

 • Do not buy Cursor for everyone until heavy workspace usage is visible.